cmerkatas/cmerkatas.github.io/index.md

 My [research interests](https://cmerkatas.github.io/research/) lie in Bayesian nonparametrics and MCMC algorithms.

 If you want to contact me,
-please send me an e-mail: christos "dot" merkatas "at" nist "dot" gov
+please send me an e-mail: christos "dot" merkatas "at" gmail "dot" com